hypnosapos/sparknetes/README.md

 9422                root                0:00                kubectl proxy
 ```

-If everything is right then let's run examples:
+If everything is ok then let's run examples:

 ```bash
 make basic-example